Claude Code and Codex proved coding agents can work. Both run on Python or TypeScript — the default stack for AI tooling.

 }

-This means you can pass agent results across task boundaries with the compiler verifying safety.
-No locks, no shared mutable state, no guesswork.
+Pass agent results across task boundaries with the compiler verifying safety.
+No locks, no guesswork.

 The workflow model

-All this combines into a compositional workflow system:
+All of this adds up to a compositional workflow system:

 let result = try await Workflow()